-Note that the output I' of $Specialize{Prop}$ is a linear program.
-The SafetyTest procedure transforms I' into a new, linear CLP program T by using two auxiliary functions: (1) the UnfoldCfacts function, which takes a linear CLP program $T_1$ and replaces as long as possible a clause C in $T_1$ by Unf(C, A), whenever A is defined by a set of constrained facts, and (2) the Remove function, which takes a linear CLP program $T_2$ and removes every clause C that satisfies one of the following two conditions: either (i) the head predicate of C is useless in $T_2$ , Or (ii) C is subsumed by a clause in $T_2$ distinct from C.
+Note that the output program I' of $Specialize{Prop}$ is a linear program.
+The SafetyTest procedure transforms I' into a new, linear CLP program T by using two auxiliary functions: (1) the UnfoldCfacts function, which takes a linear CLP program T_1 and applies as long as possible the following transformation: $T_1 := (T_1 - \{C\}) \cup Unf(C, A, T_1)$, where C is any clause in T_1 and A is an atom in the body of C whose definition consists of a set of constrained facts, and (2) the Remove function, which takes a linear CLP program T_2 and removes every clause C that satisfies one of the following two conditions: either (i) the head predicate of C is useless in T_2 , O (ii) C is subsumed by a clause in T_2 distinct from C.